 The music is merrier than before and the children skip round and round.
 At the top of the maypole, the spinning ribbons are forming a multicoloured spiral, moving downwards, drawing the children closer.

 Gradually, Peter slows down, and Janet holds up her hands to make the children stop.
 The people of Westgate hold their breath.
 A baby cries in the distance.
-And then: the children turn around.
-The accordion starts again, and the children dance counterclockwise, unwrapping their ribbons, undoing the spiral.
+The smash of a glass from the Rose and Crown.
+Janet gives the signal, and the children turn around.
+With a great ‘Ho!’
+Peter starts up, louder and livelier than before.
+In response the children dance counterclockwise, unwrapping their ribbons, undoing the spiral.

-The Mayday dance is repeated twice more throughout the day, to crowds smaller but no less enthusiastic.
+The Mayday dance is repeated twice more throughout the day, to gradually shrinking and crowds who are no less enthusiastic.
 After their final performance, the children, tired and overstimulated, hand back their bells and sashes to Janet.
 She thanks them for their good work and gives them each a lollipop.

-Shadows stretch further across the green.
+Shadows lengthen on the green.
 The scouts have sold all their brownies; Mayday is almost over.
 The children of the town have gone home and the remaining adults crowd around the Rose and Crown.
-Two men take their pints to the maypole and, giggling, start unpicking the multicoloured latticework.
-But Janet shoos them away before they can do any damage.
-From then on she stands guard by the maypole.
+Peter Belfry rewards himself with an ale.
+But two men, pints still in their hands,stumble away from the pub towards the maypole, and start unpicking the multicoloured latticework of the ribbons.
+Janet shoos them away before they can do any damage.
+From then on she stands guard.

 It doesn’t take long for the Mayday fair to be packed up.
-A procession of vans crawls along Westgate Green, being filled with unsold goods and roller banners and disassembled awnings.
+A procession of vans crawls along the green, one after the other filled up with unsold goods and roller banners and disassembled awnings.

-Janet starts to pull the maypole from its hole, but Robert is here, and he does it for her.
+Janet starts to pull the maypole from its hole, but feels a hand on her shoulder.
+Robert is here, and he takes over.
 He's still in his Morris dancing costume, but has taken the bells off.
-With his straw hat under one arm, he makes quick work of the maypole, breaking it into three pieces and unclipping the ribbons.
+With his straw hat under one arm, he makes quick work of the maypole, breaking it into three pieces and uncllipping the ribbons.
 Janet folds them carefully around each other.
 They both agree it has been a successful Mayday.

 Robert carries both boxes to the car, and drives them the half-mile home.
 Janet, weary, goes into the house and puts the kettle on.
 She hears the garage door slide open, and Robert shuffle through.
 He places the box with the maypole and ribbons in the back left corner of the garage, at the top of the pile, for now.